greg-js/hexo-cli-extras/README.md

 ![example](./docs/gui.gif)

-A more detailed explanation of the commands and their options is included below, but remember that you can run `hexo help` followed by any command in your terminal to get a handy overview (for example: `hexo help edit`).
-Also, at the very bottom of this README, you'll find some tips and notes which may be useful to you.
+A more detailed explanation of the commands and their options is included below, but remember that you can run `hexo help` followed by any command in your terminal to get an overview (eg `hexo help edit`).
+You may also find the tips and notes at the very bottom of this README useful.

 ## Installation